dblock/kahneraja.github.io/_posts/2016-01-09-what-is-a-feedback-seeking-culture-and-how-do-we-get-there.md

 #### Stage 3.
 Receiving

-This is a sign of maturity.
+Receiving is a sign of maturity.

 > "I hear what you are saying and I am able to take it on-board whole heartedly."